supercollider/rfcs/rfcs/0000-fix-ugen-initial-sample.md

 Contributors can scale the scope of there contribution—even one source file of UGens can be a lot of work, fixing a batch of a handful of UGens in PR is still progress.

-I will set up a checklist of source files/UGens that have been addressed so work isn't duplicated. [link to be added].
+A [checklist of source files/UGens that have been addressed](https://github.com/mtmccrea/supercollider/wiki/UGen-Fix-List), to minimize duplicate work.

 ### PR strategy
 Reviewers are encouraged to comment on the approach here...